Active Service Bundle

 critical path

 The critical path is the time each operation in a request was actually active during the request.
-The Trace view highlights the path as a black line that travels down and back up the stack, to help identify bottlenecks in the overall transactions.
+In the Trace view, the path is a black line that travels down and back up the stack, to help identify bottlenecks in the overall transactions.

 More...